dhardenb/space-frigates/docs/design.md

 - Events are appended after the entity list.
 Right now only `ShipDestroyed` exists, encoded as `[type, shipId (uint32), locationX (float32), locationY (float32)]`.
 - The client receives the raw `Uint8Array`, validates the magic/version, then reconstructs plain JS objects so the rest of the engine continues to operate on the same structures as before the binary migration.

+## Collision Handling

+- Collisions between solid entities are resolved as lightly inelastic impacts to prevent “bumper car” ricochets.
+A restitution of `0.2` is applied to the relative velocity along the collision normal before converting the resulting vectors back into heading/velocity pairs.
+- Hull damage is derived from impact energy: reduced mass is multiplied by the square of the normal-relative speed, halved, then scaled down by a constant to keep damage reasonable.
+Each participant receives damage proportional to the other object’s mass (heavier objects punish lighter ones more).
+- Impact points spawn explosions sized to the larger collider.
+Any ship destroyed by the collision still spawns its own explosion, debris, and scoring updates as usual.
+- Mass values now influence both physics and damage.
+Ships rely on their defined masses, debris inherits 10% of its source ship’s mass (with a minimum of 1), and lasers carry zero mass so they bypass momentum exchange while still dealing fuel-based damage through the existing laser logic.